Apply to Study

-When all application requirements have been met, we will process the application and advise you in writing of the outcome.
+When all application requirements have been met, we will process the application and advise you of the outcome in writing.

-To finalise your place, accept the offer to study with SPBC and pay your fees.
+To finalise your place, you will need to accept the offer to study with SPBC and pay your fees.
 Before arriving and finalising enrolment paperwork, students must ensure other important steps are taken (see bottom of page).

 Admissions into the Diploma in Christian Leadership (Level 6) also require a contract and the signatures of the student and the supervisors and churches with whom they will be working.